oxarbitrage/crosslink2/README.md

 - A parameterized PoW chain with miners proposing new blocks.
 - A BFT‐style voting layer where validators finalize blocks once they reach ≥ σ confirmations.
-- Key safety and liveness theorems from the TFL book mechanized as invariants and temporal properties.
+- Safety and liveness theorems from the TFL book mechanized as invariants and temporal properties.
 - A simple "network" abstraction, stall‐mode, and majority‐voting mechanism.

 By model‐checking with TLC, we’ve gained confidence that under **honest‐node assumptions** the core guarantees hold.